 Home » Las Vegas Hotels & In-Casino Betting 2025 » Stratosphere Sportsbook Review

-In this review, we’ll give you a complete look at The Strat.
-Particularly, we’re taking you inside the sportsbook and telling you if it’s worth your money.
-Strap in cause there’s a lot to cover!
+In this review, we’ll give you a complete look at The STRAT.
+We’re heading inside the sportsbook to see how it stacks up today and whether it’s worth your time and money.
+Strap in — there’s a lot to cover!

 The Views from Observation Deck